wmsimmons/LangApps/README.md

 # SannaLeksionary

-This repository currently (April 2017) contains two seperate applications:
+This repository currently contains three seperate applications:
+	LangShack - linguistic/technical website written in Python Django

-	- A small mongoDB project with 87 Maltese verbs, using PyMongo, see /malteseVerbsMongoDB/readme.md for more info
+	mongoDBMalteseVerbs A small mongoDB project with 87 Maltese verbs, using PyMongo, see /malteseVerbsMongoDB/readme.md for more info

-	- A dictionary application for the Sanna/Cypriot Maronite Arabic language
+	Sannadict - A dictionary application for the Sanna/Cypriot Maronite Arabic language